Josh Naylor homers as Indians edge Royals 5-4

 The Indians finally got to Singer for three runs in the sixth.
 Singer walked Jake Bauers and hit José Ramírez with a pitch before Eddie Rosario laced a two-run double to left-center.
 Singer then walked Franmil Reyes and committed a balk.

-Manager Mike Matheny and pitching coach Cal Eldred then argued with home plate umpire Angel Hernandez, leading to their ejections.
+Matheny and pitching coach Cal Eldred then argued with home plate umpire Angel Hernandez, leading to their ejections.

 Naylor’s run-scoring groundout ended Singer’s night.
 On the way to the dugout, Singer yelled at Hernandez and was ejected.